ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 ## Database

-First install database (see previous section) and then install `icinga2` access.
+First install the database (see previous section) and then install `icinga2` access.

 ```bash
 aptitude install icinga2-ido-mysql